Kay's Copy

 • For example, Google maps directions.
 We don’t know how to reach our destination on our own.
 We’ve never been there before.
 Maybe we placed our faith in our own limited knowledge, only to get lost.
 We need help from a source that has the answers we need.
 SO we enter the address in our maps app and select “Get Directions”.

-We PUT FAITH in Siri, or Alexa, or Outback Man on our I-phone app to know the right way, the fastest way, where the slow-downs are, how to avoid them, warn us of speed traps—law enforcement lying in wait to ticket the law-breakers.
-Not only does the app get us to our destination, it WARNS us of pitfalls and guides us through.
+We place FAITH in Siri, or Alexa, or Outback Man on our mobile phone app to know the right way, the fastest way, where the slow-downs are, how to avoid them, where the tolls are, and even warn us of speed traps—law enforcement lying in wait to deal with law-breakers.
+Not only does the app get us to our destination.
+It also WARNS us of hazards, and guides us through.

 • We have ‘faith’ that a chair will be solid enough to hold us, so we sit down.

-When believers share their faith-- explain their beliefs and why they believe them-- most (like me) follow a template presentation that provides, in a nutshell, Biblical answers to important questions, like:
+So, when believers share their faith-- explain their beliefs and why they believe them-- many times they follow a template presentation that provides, in a nutshell, Biblical AND personal experience answers to impactful questions, like:

 • Who are we?

-• How do I get to know Jesus?
+• How would I get to know Jesus?

 • What did He do for me?